Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 ### Overview of Bisque Analysis:

-Bisque is a tool designed to deconvulate bulk RNAseq data into cell proportions based on available single cell RNAseq (1).
+Bisque is a tool designed to deconvolute bulk RNAseq data into cell proportions based on available single cell RNAseq data(1).
 For reference based decomposition, BisqueRNA need an input of the bulkRNA seq read counts and the scRNASeq read counts in the form of ExpressionSet.